On Determining the Eigenprojection and Components of a Matrix: characterizations of the eigenprojection

-\item[(l)] $Z=X(Y^*X)^{-1}Y^*$, where $X$ and $Y$ are the matrices whose columns make up bases in ${\mathcal N}(A^{\nu})$ and ${\mathcal N}((A^*)^{\nu})$, respectively \cite{Hartwig76,Rothblum76a} ($\nu$ can be replaced by $u$ by virtue of (\ref{NN(A)}) and (\ref{RR(A)})). \end{itemize}
+\item[(l)] $Z=X(Y^*X)^{-1}Y^*,$ where $X$ and $Y$ are the matrices whose columns make up bases in ${\mathcal N}(A^\nu)$ and ${\mathcal N}((A^*)^\nu),$ respectively \cite{Rothblum76a,Hartwig76} ($\nu$ can be replaced by $u$ by virtue of \eqref{NN(A)} and \eqref{RR(A)}). \end{itemize}

-In the following section, we propose another constructive characterization of the eigenprojection.
-We do not touch upon the issues of computational efficiency and just note that the corresponding algorithm does not require computation of limits, the reduced adjoint matrix, the matrix coefficients of the adjoint matrix, generalized inverses or bases of subspaces.
-If an arbitrary annihilating polynomial for $A^u$ or the eigenvalues of $A$ are known, then the eigenprojection of $A$ can be expressed as a scalar polynomial of $A^u$.
-If the characteristic or minimum polynomial is used as the annihilating polynomial, then the resulting expression is equivalent to the expressions presented in (j) and~(i), respectively.
+In the following section, we propose one more\x{another} constructive characterization of the eigenprojection.
+We do not touch upon the issues of computational efficiency and just note that the corresponding algorithm does not require computation of limits, the reduced adjoint matrix, the matrix coefficients of the adjoint matrix, generalized inverses, or bases of subspaces.
+If an arbitrary annihilating polynomial of\x{} $A^u$ or the eigenvalues of $A$ are known, then the eigenprojection of $A$ can be expressed as a scalar polynomial of~$A^u.$ If the characteristic or minimal\x{} polynomial is used as the annihilating polynomial, then the expression we propose in the next section is equivalent to the ones\x{} presented in (j) and~(i), respectively.